OpenTermsArchive/engine/ops/README.md

 ansible-playbook ops/app.yml --tags update
 ```

+### Allowed keys

+Some instances might have user-specific SSH keys enabled.
+But if they are automatically deployed in CI, they will all have the bot key enabled.
+If your access is denied on an instance, you can thus run any of the commands with the `--private-key` option, passing it the bot SSH private key.
+This key can be found in the passwords database.

 ### Commands examples

 - Deploy Open Terms Archive application on all servers declared in the `ops/inventories/production.yml` inventory file: